D0tN3tC0d3r5/DotNetToolbox/README.md

-# TC-Core
+# DotNetToolbox

-## Version 0.1.0-rc1
+## Version 1.0.0

-TC-Core is a comprehensive utility package that offers a wide range of functionalities, including pagination, date-time management, file system handling, result management, Azure secrets, Base64 GUIDs, and more.
+DotNetToolboxe is a comprehensive utility package that offers a wide range of functionalities, including pagination, date-time management, file system handling, result management, Azure secrets, Base64 GUIDs, and more.

 ### Components